 Is it worthwhile spending time and money becoming compliant with PDPA, or is that time better spent just being compliant with GDPR?
 As the strictest regulation globally, complying with GDPR most likely means the organisation is compliant in most, if not all, other regions.
 The answer is that it depends on the organisation and its plans for growth outside of Singapore.

 Becoming compliant with GDPR generally means more work for the organisation as there are several requirements that are not required for other regulations – including PDPA.
 This up-front investment does mean that the organisation can immediately work with users based in the EU (or California, which has similarly strict regulation) without fear of non-compliance, which can be an attractive prospect for organisations aiming for global availability.

 - Business email addresses are not considered personal data.
 These can be used (and abused) as much as public data.
-So, purely B2B businesses can often get away with not having limited concerns about PDPA, at least for their business in Singapore.
+So, purely B2B businesses can often get away with having limited concerns about PDPA, at least for their business in Singapore.

 - If the organisation obtained user consent for an original set of personal data uses but wishes to expand on those uses later on, there are some exemptions that permit organisations to go ahead without obtaining explicit consent for the new uses.
 Exemptions include the use of data for business improvements, product improvement and personalisation.

 - How an organisation tracks who, what, and when data was accessed and processed is not strictly enforced in PDPA.
 However, how the organisation chooses to do this may be a point of consideration for the size of the fine in case of a breach.